nanikjava/articles/content/post/containers.md

 ├── usr
 └── var
 {{< /highlight >}}
-* Run the container using the following command

 * Create the runtime spec using the command
 {{< highlight text >}}
 runc spec